Cyborgscode/Personal-Voice-Assistent/plugins/twinkle/README.txt

 4. mkdir -p /home/$USER/.local/bin/

-5. copy the two twinkle files to your home ~/.local/bin/
+5. copy the two twinkle files and the pulse.in/out to your home ~/.local/bin/ make them executeable.

-6. edit those two files and replace YOUR SINKS & SOURCES
+6. edit those four files and replace YOUR SINKS & SOURCES and/or "profile" names ;)

 ATTN: